-In our ELCs and in our Summer Camps, your child will be grouped with other children of the same age (except if the centre is a licensed 'family age group centre'.
-We also take into account similarity of interests, aptitudes and attentiveness when designing programs, premises and materials.
-However, during summer and Christmas holiday periods, children are assembled into mixed aged groups that respect the Ministry's rules for mixed age groups.
+In our Summer Camps, your child will be grouped with other children of the same age.
+We also take into account the similarity of interests, aptitudes, and attentiveness when designing programs, premises and materials, especially in our Mini Camps (4-5-year-old).